Boeing delivers biggest 747 to secret VIP buyer

 "The Intercontinental is fast, efficient and quiet, offering real savings and a great flying experience," he said.

-Boeing, which competes for orders with rival Airbus EAD.PA, has taken 36 orders - nine from non-airline customers - for the aircraft, which lists at $332.9 million.
+Boeing, which competes for orders with rival Airbus, has taken 36 orders - nine from non-airline customers - for the aircraft, which lists at $332.9 million.
 The airplane is more than 12 months behind its initial delivery schedule and some experts say the order book is puny.

 The Intercontinental is an elongated, upgraded version of the classic 747, which first flew more than 40 years ago.
 The 747 was the world's largest airplane until 2005, when Airbus unveiled its A380.